nataalii/Painter-detection/README.md

 ### Results
 The model is evaluated on a test dataset, providing detailed performance metrics and visualizations.
 The results demonstrate the model's effectiveness in classifying paintings by different artists.

-### Contributing
-Contributions to the project are welcome.
-If you have any suggestions or improvements, feel free to submit a pull request or open an issue.

-### License
-This project is licensed under the MIT License.

 ### Additional Information
 Directory Structure